beloglazov/openstack-centos-kvm-glusterfs/README.rst

    Availability Zone consists of at least one Pod, and Secondary Storage, which is shared by all Pods in the Zone.
 -  *Pods*: are collections of hardware configured to form Clusters.
-A pod can contain one or more Clusters, and a Layer 2 switch architecture, which is shared by all Clusters in that Pod.
+A Pod can contain one or more Clusters, and a Layer 2 switch architecture, which is shared by all Clusters in that Pod.
 -  *Clusters*: are groups of identical physical hosts running the same hypervisor.
 A Cluster has a dedicated Primary Storage device, where